Skip to content

 Benchmarking

 WorldForge includes a capability-aware benchmark harness for registered full providers and registered capability protocol implementations.
-It can measure direct provider surfaces: predict, reason, generate, transfer, embed, score, and policy. plan remains a WorldForge facade workflow, so benchmark score providers and policy providers directly when you need planning-path latency.
+It can measure direct provider surfaces: predict, embed, score, and policy. plan remains a WorldForge facade workflow, so benchmark score providers and policy providers directly when you need planning-path latency.

 Python